rwright3rd/rwright3rd/README.md

-<h1>Hi, I'm Rob, an IT Professional
+<h1>My Name is Rob, and I am looking forward to developing my IT knowledge.

 <h2>Information Technology Projects:</h2>